We are touched by the kindness and generosity of our customers as we all try to navigate the changes in our world and our daily lives.

 On March 16th when Governor Sununu declared all restaurants must close or switch to take-out & delivery, we quickly adapted our business and opened as scheduled with a new format, modified menu, and no staff.
 We were met with an outpouring of well wishes, e-gift card purchases, take-out orders and thoughtful notes.
 Thank you.

-These past two months, we’ve had to learn to be patient with ourselves, as we can’t always change as quickly as we did before.
-Yet we learn something new with each passing week: how to improve our systems, how to modify favorite dishes for travel, how to try and keep things exciting, how blueberries seem to endlessly appease a 16-month-old in a highchair…
+These past months, we’ve had to learn to be patient with ourselves, as we can’t always change as quickly as we want.
+Yet we learn something new with each passing week: how to improve our systems, how to modify favorite dishes for travel and how to try and keep things exciting.

 While each business, and each individual chooses their own path forward in the “reopening” of the state, we too must choose.